 For many of us on the West Coast of the United States, we were probably still in bed sleeping.
 I was awoken by my wife’s alarm clock at around 6am in the morning.
 The alarm turns on the radio and I was half awake listening to whatever was on the radio.
 Then I heard the radio personality announce that a plane flew into one of the World Trade Center towers (I’m paraphrasing here).
 I immediately sat up in bed and turned on the television to see if there was any news stations covering this, and that’s when I saw it.
 They were televising smoke billowing out from the North tower of the World Trade Center–it was 8:46am in New York (Eastern Daylight Time).
 At this point in time, it was just thought that this was a terrible accident, but then the unthinkable happened, at 9:03am Eastern Daylight Time, another plane flew into the South tower of the World Trade Center.
 This scene was played on every news station all throughout the day and for many days and weeks after, the image of these jets flying into the World Trade Center towers is something I will never forget.
-The following video clip is what I remember seeing when I switched on the television that morning.
-I’ve only included this first clip in the series, the actual news broadcast starts at time code 1:30.

 After the first jet hit the North tower, more and more news crews were on the scene and they had videos from every conceivable vantage point.
 Here’s a short video showing the 2nd jet flying into the South tower.

 Although the World Trade Center gets most of the press due to the shear magnitude of the event, we must not forget all those that lost their lives at the Pentagon and Pennsylvania sites.
 American Airlines flights 77 and United Airlines flight 93 respectively.

 All together, nearly 3,000 people lost their lives on September 11, 2001.